turingschool/curriculum/source/topics/fundamental_security.markdown

 What most users don't realize, though, is that the document is usually modifiable.
 In Chrome, for instance, you can double click any element in the inspector and change it's name, value, CSS class, etc. This functionality can be very valuable when you're building and debugging a web application.

-But it also makes an easy way to exlpoit attribute injection vulnerabilities.
+But it also makes an easy way to exploit attribute injection vulnerabilities.
 You can browse to a normal form provided by the application, then go into the inspector to:

 * Look for hidden fields and modify them
 * Change the name of fields to other attributes that you think might be vulnerable